deevyansha123/performance_System/README.md

-# performance_System
+# Performance_System

-Performance System :
+Performance System Introduction:
 A System which is used by company for handling the rating and feedback of the employee.

 Programming Language Used: